 2. Diabetes

 Because acesulfame-K is not metabolised, it does not contribute calories to the diet.
-By substituting acesulfame K for sugar in foods and beverages, calories can be drastically decreased, if not completely eliminated in some cases.
+By substituting acesulfame K for sugar in foods and beverages, calories can be decreased, if not completely eliminated.

 Even at temperatures above 200°C, acesulfame-K shows no signs of decomposition or loss of sweetness.
 Acesulfame K-containing beverages can also be processed under standard pasteurisation settings without losing sweetness.